 Service Clubs like Rotary and Soroptomists are sponsoring conferences and hosting awareness tables in strip malls and shopping centers to hand out flyers.
 (Please see our Awareness Campaign tab for flyers.)
 They are also using their vast influence to support legislation to reduce human trafficking

 Cities are making "What Does Human Trafficking Look Like?" as part of their neighborhood watch program.
+Neighbors can be vigilant about noticing if there are people living in a house with all the curtains drawn, with people who never leave or only leave in a car late afternoon and come back late at night.
 They are also asking homeland security to train their bus drivers as recruitment often happens on buses.
-In addition, they are having their postmen/postwomen trained as these workers are often the first to notice changes in the neighborhood, like men in suits and ties coming and going from an apartment all day long.
+In addition, they are having their postmen/postwomen trained as these workers are often the first to notice changes in the neighborhood, like men in suits and ties coming and going from an apartment all day.

 Task Forces are so important to the community.
 Non-Profits educate law enforcement on how to approach victims.
 The community has the opportunity to meet those who are active in the fight and offer to volunteer to work with them.
 In addition to education among members, these task forces take on community projects like teen events at local schools or organize volunteers to be at sporting events to raise awareness.
 Everyone has a chance to share what is working and not working which is invaluable to the participants.